pszemraj/ai-msgbot/README.md

 - two methods of doing this are currently added:
   - **symspell** (via the pysymspell library) _NOTE: while this is fast and works, it sometimes corrects out common text abbreviations to random other short words that are hard to understand, i.e. **tues** and **idk** and so forth_
   - **gramformer** (via transformers `pipeline()`object). a pretrained NN that corrects grammar and (to be tested) hopefully does not have the issue described above.
 Links: [model page](https://huggingface.co/prithivida/grammar_error_correcter_v1), [the models github](https://github.com/PrithivirajDamodaran/Gramformer/) (\_note: not using this because it isnt a pypy package, so i just use the hosted model on huggingface), [hf docs on pipelines() object](https://huggingface.co/transformers/main_classes/pipelines.html?highlight=textgeneration)
+- **WIP Grammar Synthesis** (via transformers `pipeline()`object). a pretrained NN that corrects grammar and (to be tested) hopefully does not have the issue described above.
+You can see an initial version [here](https://huggingface.co/pszemraj/t5-v1_1-base-ft-jflAUG).

 ## Work and Idea Lists

-_What we plan to add to this repo in the foreseeable future._

 ### worklist

-1. finish out `conv_w_ai.py` that is capable of being fed a whole conversation (or at least, the last several messages) to prime response and "remember" things.
+[x] finish out `conv_w_ai.py` that is capable of being fed a whole conversation (or at least, the last several messages) to prime response and "remember" things.
+[ ] better text generation

-2. add-in option of generating multiple responses to user prompt and automatically applying sentence scoring to them and returning the one with the highest mean sentence score.
+- add-in option of generating multiple responses to user prompt and automatically applying sentence scoring to them and returning the one with the highest mean sentence score.
+- constrained textgen
-3. assess generalization of hyperparameters for "text-message-esque" bots
+[x] assess generalization of hyperparameters for "text-message-esque" bots [ ] add write-up with hyperparameter optimization results/learnings
-4. provide more parsed datasets to be used for training models

 ### idea list

+1. Various means to improve the model's ability to generalize to new data.

-1. try generating 5-10 responses at once instead of n=1, and return the one with the highest [harmonic mean sentence score](https://github.com/simonepri/lm-scorer). **IN PROGRESS**
+- Generate multiple responses to a user prompt, and then apply sentence scoring to them and return the one with the highest mean sentence score.

-- > **Rationale**: based on _UNVALIDATED AND UNQUANTIFIED_ trends in the grid search data (see [gridsearch v1](https://www.dropbox.com/s/uanhf2kuyoybo4x/GPT-Peter%20Hyperparam%20Analysis%20w%20Metrics%20-%20Oct-20-2021_15-49.xlsx?dl=0) and [gridsearch v2](https://www.dropbox.com/s/r2xv66wdfyalwyi/GPT-Peter%20Hyperparam%20Analysis%20w%20Metrics%20-%20Oct-21-2021_02-01.xlsx?dl=0)), the responses that rank high on the harmonic mean score also seem the most coherent and responsive to the question at hand \*this is anecdotal
-- > jury is still out as to what the intuition / reason behind that is.
-The _product score_ results being useful makes sense, but these are even better
-- > therefore, generating 5-10 reponses at once, scoring them all at once (_check docs for function_) and returning the corresponding highest-scoring prompt should have the bot behaving more realistically.

-2. continue with hyperparameter optimization on fine-tuned models.
-Status of hyperparameter "search" is kept (_and will be updated_) [here](https://ai-msgbot-gptneo-1pt3b.netlify.app/) for a **general** chatbot that is a fine-tuned version of GPT-Neo 1.3B.
-Data related to hyperparamter optimization for GPT-Peter (on personal whatsapp messages ) will be further made available if useful. **IN PROGRESS**

-- > examine if any basic ML approaches can model the harmonic/geometric mean response scores with [Pycaret](http://www.pycaret.org/tutorials/html/REG102.html)

-3. ~~investigate whatsapp bot potential and utility~~
-   > unable to reliably host a local whatsapp web interface to connect to at all as whatsapp does not have an API.
-4. ~~evaluate if pretrained on the _Daily Dialogues_ data set and then training for other purposes helps with the "transfer learning" of teaching the GPT model that it is now a chatbot vs. just directly training the "standard" checkpoint~~

-- > ~~in short, `355M checkpoint -> daily dialogues -> message data` vs. `355M checkpoint -> message data`~~
-- > **yes, it does improve things a lot\_ TODO: writeup theory**

-5. ~~evaluate whether pretraining on other datasets, such as [CoQA (Conversational Question Answering Challenge)](https://paperswithcode.com/dataset/coqa) or [TriviaQA](https://paperswithcode.com/dataset/triviaqa) improves transfer learning to being a chatbot~~

-   - > ~~this applies for a text message chat bot _and_ also the "resources for learning english in a safer environment" bot~~
-   - > **using Trivia/CoCaQA did help model responses**

-6. ~~try gradio deployment~~
-   - _implemented_
-7. try huggingface spaces deployment
-8. Auto_ML based approach to see if multi dimensional hyperparameter search/model reveals anything

-* * *
+- constrained text generation with beam search.

+2. Explore model size in relation to "human-ness"

 ## Extras, Asides, and Examples